10 Essential Strategies for Preventing ACL Tears in Basketball: Expert Tips for Long-Term Joint Health

 • Single-leg hops

-Start with low-intensity plyometrics and gradually progress to more challenging exercises as your strength and technique improve.
+Begin with low-intensity plyometrics and gradually work up to more challenging exercises as your strength and technique improve.

 5. Focus on Proper Cutting and Pivoting Techniques

-Cutting and pivoting are essential skills in basketball, but they also pose a significant risk for ACL injuries if not performed correctly.
-Practice proper technique to minimize stress on your knees:
+Cutting and pivoting are essential skills in basketball, but they also carry a significant risk for ACL injuries if not executed correctly.
+Practice proper technique to keep stress on your knees to a minimum:

 • Keep your knees slightly bent during cuts and pivots